akubera/templr/README.md

 Engines
 -------

-?????
+Again, none of these actually work and may not currently or _ever_ exist.

+#### HTML
+Given html code, produce html code
+Pretty much interprets everything as given - no transformations needed

+#### Text

+Given formatted text, produce html which escapes the 'special chars'

+#### Markdown

+Might be nice to render markdown automatically.

+#### HAML/Jade

+Generate html from haml or jade markup

 Using Templr
 --------------

 Somewhere in your code (a common.php or config.php type file) the following variables must be defined for templr to work:

 TEMPLR_ROOT
     The directory where template files should be searched for

 TEMPLR_WEB_ROOT
     The current website's address - necessary if the site is running from a specific uri example.com/~user0/a_templr_example

 TEMPLR_CACHE_DIR